What To Do If You’ve Tested Positive

 There are many emotions and decisions that come along with a positive BRCA mutation test result.
 Feelings can range from fear to anger, sadness, or guilt.
 There can be questions about whether your children or other family members should be tested.
 For some, it can affect the decision of whether or not to have children.
 You may have concerns about passing on the mutated gene to your offspring; some women even choose preventative surgeries that can make it difficult or impossible to have children.

 Genetic counselors can help you navigate the waters and understand all the risks, decisions, and emotions involved.
-You can also get free help and answers to your questions at Beyond the Shock, an online community of people who have gone through experiences similar to yours.

 Help is available; you don’t have to go through this alone.